Cantech Knowledge Base

 – The kubectl command-line tool installed to interact with Kubernetes.

-Accessing the VKE Cluster Using kubectl
+Accessing the CKE Cluster Using kubectl

 3. Click Download Configuration to get the Kubernetes config file.